Blossom End Rot

 Use just enough fertilizer.
 Too much and too little of a good thing is bad for your plants.

-If you use too much nitrogen-rich fertilizer, your plants will divert its energy towards developing leaves and away from fruit development.
+If you use too much nitrogen-rich fertilizer or high nitrogen fertilizer, your plants will divert their energy towards developing leaves and away from fruit development.

-Finally, watering your plants properly also ensures that they can effectively take up calcium from the soil.
+Finally, watering your plants properly also ensures that they can effectively manage their uptake of calcium from the soil.

-Don’t let them dry out and keep the soil moist but not soaking.
-Laying mulch around your plants can also help the soil retain moisture allowing for a steadier growth rate for your crops.
+Don’t let them dry out, and keep the soil moist but not soaking.
+Laying mulch around your plants can also help the soil retain moisture allowing for a steadier healthy growth rate for your crops.

 By following these tips you can grow juicy and plump tomatoes and sweet peppers in no time!